sf-wdi-19-20/staging-modules/w1_d3_3_control_flow_lab/README.md

 4. Create a `userLogin` object with one key for a user's name and a key for the user's password.
 Make up a user name and password.
 Write a code snippet to prompt the user for their password with a message customized to the user.
 For example, if the user name you created is `octocat_rules`, the message should be `"Enter password for user octocat_rules."`

 5. Extend your previous snippet to check whether the password matches the password in the `userLogin` object.
-The snippet should communicate whether the passwords matched to the user with console logs or alerts.
+The snippet should communicate whether the passwords matched to the user with console logs or JavaScript `alert`.

 Bonus: Write a code snippet to prompt the user for a password and check whether the password is "strong."
 You decide what requirements to set for a strong password.
 If the password is NOT strong, your code should give the user an explanation of what they need to change either through console logs or through alerts.

 ###Exercise 3: Security Questions

 1. Create an array called `securityQuestions`.
-Each element of `securityQuestion` will be an object with two keys: `question` and `expected_answer`.
+Each element of `securityQuestion` will be an object with two keys: `question` and `expectedAnswer`.
 1. Populate (fill) `securityQuestions` with at least three such objects.
 Feel free to just make them up.
 For example, one security question object might be:
 	```
-	{ question: "What was your first pet's name?", expected_answer: "FlufferNutter" }
+	{ question: "What was your first pet's name?", expectedAnswer: "FlufferNutter" }
 	```